rmetzler/bliki/wiki/mysql/choose-something-else.md

   using simple algebra, many useful cases (whitespace-insensitive comparison, hash-based comparisons, and so on) can't.
-    * You can fake these by storing the computed value in the row alongside the "real" value.
-This leaves your schema with some ugly data repetition and a chance for the two to fall out of sync, and clients must use the "computed" column explicitly.
+    * You can fake these by storing the computed value in the row alongside the “real” value.
+This leaves your schema with some ugly data repetition and a chance for the two to fall out of sync, and clients must use the “computed” column explicitly.
-    * Oh, and they must maintain the "computed" version explicitly.
+    * Oh, and they must maintain the “computed” version explicitly.
     * Or you can use triggers.
 Ha.
 See above.

-And now you know why MySQL advocates are such big fans of doing data _processing_ in "the client" or "the app".
+And now you know why MySQL advocates are such big fans of doing data _processing_ in “the client” or “the app.”

 ### Alternate Representations and Derived Tables

-Many databases let schema designers and administrators abstract the underlying "physical" table structure from the presentation given to clients, or to some specific clients, for any of a number of reasons.
+Many databases let schema designers and administrators abstract the underlying “physical” table structure from the presentation given to clients, or to some specific clients, for any of a number of reasons.
 MySQL tries to let you do this, too!
 And fumbles it quite badly.